-Maybe most people do not want to travel on foot and in a wagon.
+Maybe many people do not want to travel on foot and in a wagon.
 But what is our choice?
 Are we actually making choices?
 Or are we trudging along, worrying about obligations, as though we don't have any choice about them?

-Right now, we have the opportunity to speak out and let our voices be heard on our surroundings and our current lifestyle.
+Right now, we have the opportunity to speak out and let our voices be heard on our surroundings and our current life style.
 Do we want to see development right up to the edge of wetlands?
-Do we want to see the traffic from the hoards of people visiting a proposed casino?
-We have a choice.
-We just have to express that choice.
+It is allowed in Plympton.
+Do we want to see the traffic from the hoards of people visiting the proposed casino?
+We have choices and opinions.
+We just have to express those choices and opinions.